adithziva/instaphish/README.md

 #### STEP 2 (Get a domain)

 * You need a domain to host this web
-You can use free domain or either you can use any other donain service.
+You can use free domain or either you can use any other domain service.
 I'm using free domain from <a href="https://www.freenom.com/">FREENOM </a>
 After getting the domain you need to configure dns
 <img src="dns.jpg"></h1>